unioslo/tre-operators-docs/docs/modules/interfaces/index.md

 *   **Architecture:** Operate an **AARC Blueprint compliant AAAI infrastructure** on each Node.
 *   **Model:** Use a **"hub-and-spoke" model** in the EOSC AAAI Federation, with **MyAccessID** as the central hub providing the Trust & Identity Layers.
 *   **Protocols:** Support **OpenID Connect (OIDC)** and **OAuth 2.0** protocols.
-*   **Enrolment:** Join the **eduGAIN Federation** as a Service Provider.
+*   **Enrol:** Join the eduGAIN Federation as a Service Provider.
 Provide technical metadata (e.g., Redirect URIs, security endpoints) and confirm compliance with security requirements (e.g., Sirtfi) during registration.
-*   **Authentication:** Require a separate **multi-factor authentication (MFA) step** to access secure services.

-*   Enrol: Join the eduGAIN Federation as a Service Provider.
-Provide technical metadata (e.g., Redirect URIs, security endpoints) and confirm compliance with security requirements (e.g., Sirtfi) during registration.
-*   Authenticate: Require a separate multi-factor authentication (MFA) step to access secure services.
+*   **Authenticate:** Require a separate multi-factor authentication (MFA) step to access secure services.

 ### Identity and Collaboration

 The AAAI system uses standardized identity claims to manage access based on collaborations and projects.

 *   **Project Context:** Grant access through membership in a collaboration or project.
-Assign a globally recognizable and unique **Project Identity**.

-*   Project Context: Grant access through membership in a collaboration or project.
 Assign a globally recognizable and unique Project Identity.
 *   **Attribute Exchange:** Use the AARC Blueprint Architecture (BPA) model to express a user’s membership in collaborations across administrative domains (AARC-G069), ensuring services can accurately determine user entitlement.
 *   **Cross-Node Workflow:** Enable cross-node workflows by using the central hub (MyAccessID) to perform token introspection when a service in EOSC Node Y receives an Access Token issued by EOSC Node X.